GrinningSoulGH/db-requester/README.md

 - S2_LOGIN - login for the S2 service;
 - S2_PASSWORD - password for the S2 service.

-Database scripts use the environment variable DB_URL, that is the same as service's.
+Database scripts use the environment variable DB_URL that is the same as service's.

 ## Running
 To populate the database, run